 This month marks the start of my 8th year planning web sites.
 (Believe it or not, that first site is still live.
 And no, I won’t tell which one it is.)

-In that time, Orbit has handled web design for hundreds of clients, and we’re looking forward to many more successful projects.
+In that time, Orbit has handled web design and website optimization for hundreds of clients, and we’re looking forward to many more successful projects.
 But this anniversary, I’m taking some time to reflect on what I’ve learned about our clients and their primary needs.

 Far and away, the three most popular web services we provide are: